liuxunchenglxc/EmotionTracker/README.md

 We choose OpenCV 4.1.1 to build it.

 This project contain a trial key of Face++.
-The trial key is a free version of Face++, we do NOT guarantee the effectiveness of public AI-as-a-Service (Face++).
+The trial key is a free version of Face++, so we do NOT guarantee the effectiveness of public AI-as-a-Service (Face++).